How to Choose the Right Business Structure for Your Independent Business

 - C-Corps are viewed as individual taxpayers by the IRS.

-- Provide limited liability, separating your personal and professional assets if your company is ever sued.
+- Provide limited liability, separating your personal and professional assets if your company is ever sued (subject to exception including those listed above).

 - Fringe benefit deductions are available, including Health Reimbursement Arrangements (HRAs).

-- With separate entity status, C-Corps can be subject to double taxation from the IRS for profits and distributed dividends.
+- With separate entity status, C-Corps can be subject to double taxation (i.e., at both the corporate and at the shareholder level) from the IRS for profits and distributed as dividends.
+Double taxation can also occur when the business is sold.

-Whatever business structure you choose, we encourage you to always seek individual professional advice for legal and tax decisions.
+This information is not tax or legal advice.
+Whatever business structure you choose, you should always seek individual accounting and legal professional advice for legal and tax decisions.
 For assistance in choosing the right business structure for you, contact us today.